 Here are the steps I usually take when tracking down full-text articles.

-First, I like to perform these steps with VPN running in the background if off campus, for Google in particular;
+First, I like to perform these steps with VPN running in the background if off campus, for Google or Google Scholar in particular;